Tanvir000Tonoy/2025/February 2025.md

 This line was writen by my love Tania

 [16.02.2025]
 I have few hours now.
 So be very careful Tonoy.
 No more procastination.
 You have a long time to pass be selfish.
 Be strong.
 Be the best version of yourself.
-From Tomorrow
+From Tomorrow only focus on the immigration and landing parts.
+Do a lot of research about flights.

+[17.02.2025]
+Be polite with each person and relative.
+Collect as many memories as you can (in any form).
+Today is Fariya's birthday, so wish her good luck.
+You did not sleep properly, so take short naps whenever you get time.
+Don't waste time on the internet.
+Go outside and talk with people; who knows who will be absent when you are present next?
+Today, Tania posted a story where she was holding your diary and a flower, and the song she added to the story was:

+"tomake chhowar nei tw amar shaddho , dekhte pawa shei tw boro vhaggo" - WOW

 ```